quarto-dev/quarto-cli/src/publish/README.md

 ```bash
 quarto publish
 ```

+GitHub Pages publishing requires no special environment variables (as it use the version of git available on your system or on the CI server).

+### Command Line

 As an alternative to using a `_publish.yml` file, you can also specify your publish destination explicilty on the command line using a provider name (e.g. `netlify` or `connect`) along with the `--id` option.
 For example: